Gemini Observatory invites its community to propose scientific investigations for the 2022A semester, 1 February 2022 - 31 July 2022.

-Visiting instruments offered in 2021A (subject to demand) are:
+Visiting instruments offered in 2022A (subject to demand) are:

 - GRACES: a high-resolution, R~67,500, optical (0.4-1 micron) spectrometer.
 Scheduled blocks to be determined with CFHT (where the instrument resides), based on demand.

-- POLISH-2: the high-precision visiting polarimeter, will be available for science at Gemini North in 2021A.
+- POLISH-2: the high-precision visiting polarimeter, will be available for science, subject to demand.
 The instrument is open to the community via collaborative proposals with the PI.
-If you are interested in obtaining data in the 2021A semester with this instrument, you must contact the PI (Sloane Wiktorowicz - sloane.j.wiktorowicz at aero.org).
-For more details of the instrument itself, consult the following publications: Wiktorowicz & Matthews 2008, PASP, 120, 1282, Wiktorowicz & Lofi 2015, ApJL, 800, L1.
+If you are interested in obtaining data in the 2022A semester with this instrument, you must contact the PI (Sloane Wiktorowicz - sloane.j.wiktorowicz at aero.org).
+For more details of the instrument itself, consult the following publication: Wiktorowicz et al. 2015 ApJ 813 and references therein.
 In 2016B, it was found that for stars brighter than B = 6 mag, precision of around 10 parts per million requires about 10 minutes of observing time.
 However, due to the large intrinsic telescope polarization of 0.4%, accuracy at the 10 part per million level has not been demonstrated at the time of this call for proposals.

 Targets are generally limited to 5 < RA hours < 2 and -90° < dec < +28°.
 There are additional constraints as described in the target accessibility and instrument restrictions page.

-- GSAOI (0.9-2.4 micron adaptive optics imager) with the GeMS Adaptive Optics system: Due to guide star limitations, investigators must check the availability of Guide Star constellations using the Observing Tool before submitting a proposal.
-The new natural guide star unit is installed and the limiting magnitudes can be found here.
+- GSAOI (0.9-2.4 micron adaptive optics imager) with the GeMS Adaptive Optics system: due to guide star limitations, investigators must check the availability of Guide Star constellations using the Observing Tool before submitting a proposal.
 Observations in IQ85 are possible for programs that can use delivered images with full-width half-maximum of ~0.2 arcseconds as opposed to the ≤ 0.1 arcseconds delivered in IQ70 or IQ20 conditions.
-Proposals requesting IQ85 constraints are encouraged.
 Observations under non-photometric conditions with 0.1 mag uniform extinction are also possible under very good IQ conditions.
-It is expected that at least two GSAOI/GeMS blocks of ~7 nights will be scheduled the second part of the 2021A semester.
-The scheduling and final number of blocks will take into account the demand from the community.
+The expectation is to have two or three laser runs of 7 nights each during the semester, the actual schedule will be based on the demand from the community.

-Visiting instruments offered in 2021A (subject to demand) are:
+Visiting instruments offered in 2022A (subject to demand) are:

 The deadline for Phase I submission varies with participant (see the submission deadline Table at the top of this CfP).
-For successful proposals, both queue and classical, the Phase II submission deadline is 18 of January 2021.
-Check the 2021A schedule for key dates and events in the proposal process.
+For successful proposals, both queue and classical, the Phase II submission deadline is 18th January 2022.
+Check the 2022A schedule for key dates and events in the proposal process.

 Proposals for time on Gemini, and for time on Subaru via the Gemini-Subaru time exchange program, must use the Gemini Phase I Tool (PIT).
 Latex and Word templates are available to create a pdf attachment which includes the science and technical cases.
 See the PIT page for installation information and the integration time calculators (available in all of the instrument's pages, with the exception of some visitor instruments) for calculating exposure times.
 PIs with targets that can be observed from either Gemini North or South (e.g. equatorial targets to be observed with one of the GMOS instruments) should specify observations at the preferred site only, and note in the technical case that observations at either site are acceptable.

-Note that, the time for baseline partner calibrations for the Gemini facility instruments is automatically added to the total time requested for each target in the PIT.
+Note that, the time for baseline partner calibrations is automatically added to the total time requested for each target in the PIT.
 Investigators should continue to include the time associated to overheads (acquisition time, readout time, etc) in the total time estimated for each target in the PIT.
 The ITC output now gives overhead estimates.
-Alopeke and Zorro PI's should include program time for PSF standards if they need them.
+Alopeke and Zorro PIs should include program time for PSF standards if they need them.
 See the Observing Section in the PIT help pages for details.

 Subaru Exchange Time

-The exchange of time between the Gemini and Subaru communities will continue in 2021A.
-Gemini and Subaru expect to be able to exchange a minimum of 5 nights in semester 2021A.
-PIs from the Gemini community are encouraged to propose for observations on Subaru.
+The exchange of time between the Gemini and Subaru communities will continue in 2022A.
+Gemini and Subaru expect to be able to exchange a minimum of 5 nights.
+A summary of the Subaru capabilities in 2022A is given below, PIs should also consult the Subaru Call for Proposals.

-- Please note that LGS-AO is not available in 2021A because of laser upgrade work.
+- Only Natural Guide Star Adaptive Optics is available in 2022A because of laser upgrade work.

 - CHARIS: Coronagraphic High Angular Resolution Imaging Spectrograph - provides high contrast images of exoplanets, disks, brown dwarfs with SCExAO.

-- IRD - Infrared Doppler: infrared high-dispersion, high resolution (up to 70,000) fiber-fed spectrometer.
-IRD provides high spectral resolution echelle spectroscopy and radial velocity measurements from 0.97 to 1.75 um simultaneously combined with AO188.
-IRD is available only in shared-risk.
+- IRD - Infrared Doppler (in shared-risk mode): infrared high-dispersion, high resolution (up to 70,000) fiber-fed spectrometer.
 IRD SSP is started in 2019A – any IRD proposal must clarify how its scientific aim is different from SSP.
-A new observing mode, REACH (SCExAO+IRD), is available.
+The observing mode REACH (SCExAO+IRD), is available.

-Other proposal opportunities are available at Gemini Observatory in 2021A.
+Other proposal opportunities are available at Gemini Observatory in 2022A.
 These include:

-- For Semester 2021A, the Gemini community is also eligible to propose HyperSuprimeCam (HSC) filler programs on Subaru.
-Filler programs are executed in poor observing conditions (typically seeing >1.5 arcseconds, and/or poor transparency), up to 35 hours can be requested by a filler proposal, although the first 4 hours have priority.
+- The Gemini community is eligible to propose HyperSuprimeCam (HSC) filler programs on Subaru.
+Filler programs are executed in poor observing conditions (typically seeing >1.5 arcseconds, and/or poor transparency), and up to 50 hours can be requested by a filler proposal, although the first 4 hours have priority.
 Note that HSC will not be available between February and early April 2022.
 Execution is not guaranteed: observations are made only when there is no other program in the HSC queue.
 In recent semesters, typically of order 15% of HSC time has gone to filler programs.
-Applications may be submitted once per semester, the next deadline for filler proposals is October 6, 2020 3:00 am (UT).
 Proposals must be sent through the Subaru submission system (NOT Gemini), and are considered only by the Subaru TAC.
 Note that only a short text summary of the program is required, not a full detailed Science Justification.

 Data Rights, Proprietary periods and Data Distribution